Harpreet221295/GraphQSAT_modified/README.md

 ### To run:
 #### unzip data.zip in the same directory and open the GraphQSAT_driver_code.ipynb in Google Colab and run the cells.

+#### GraphQSAT_submission_report summarizes the work done in the original paper and in my review and extension project.

 #### This Project is part of cse 257: Search and Optimization course at UCSD taken during Spring 2021.